sepetrov/hello-world/README.md

 {"status":"ok"}
 ```

+## Request-time Customisation

-Alternatively, the response can be customised by the caller using query parameters:
+Alternatively, the response can be customised by the caller using query or POST parameters:
 - `content_type`: sets the `Content-Type` header
 - `status_code`: sets the HTTP status code
 - `response_body`: sets the response body